Explore half way around the world entirely by train

 On Day 9 we alight in Novosibirsk, the capital of Siberia, for a guided tour of the city's sights, including the Opera House.
 The performing arts are an important part of both the city and Siberia, and the Novosibirsk State Academic Opera and Ballet Theatre is the largest building of its kind in Russia.
 Built in 1944, the magnificent structure has been a key symbol of the city ever since.
 Due to its importance, it's even been nicknamed the 'Siberian Colosseum' and is a much-loved attraction of both Novosibirsk and Siberia.

 We spend Day 10 on the train enjoying the passing scenery as we travel through the Sayan Mountains.
 On Day 11 we arrive in Irkutsk, founded by Cossacks.
-One of the largest and best-known cities in Siberia, it takes its name from the nearby Irkut River, which meets the mighty, 1,640-feet-wide Angara River, close to the city.
-Surrounded by dense forest lands, Irkutsk was founded in 1661 as a fort to colonise lands stretching right through Siberia to Alaska.
-Though little is known about the place from that time, it gained notoriety in the early 19th century, when many Russian nobles, artists and officers were sent into exile in the city for taking part in the Decembrist revolt against Tsar Nicholas I. The city is affectionately known as 'the Paris of Siberia', and much of the city's cultural heritage came from these political outcasts.
-Many of their wooden houses have survived and during a sightseeing tour we take in the fascinating wood-carved architecture, and visit the city's most significant sights and museums, including the Decembrist House Museum.
+The city is affectionately known as 'the Paris of Siberia'.
+Much of the city's cultural heritage came from the Decembrist exiles, and today many of their wooden houses have survived.
+During a sightseeing tour we take in this fascinating wood-carved architecture, and visit the city's most significant sights and museums including the Decembrist House Museum.

 Today we experience one of the true highlights of our journey through Siberia.
 The Golden Eagle Trans-Siberian Express will be steam-hauled, as we skirt the shores of vast Lake Baikal, the largest freshwater lake in the world.
-At 30 million years old, it also makes it the world's oldest lake, and was created by a rift valley, formed when part of the Earth's crust pulled apart.
-Its massive size is almost difficult to comprehend until you see it for yourself; around 20% of the world's surface freshwater can be found here, and according to ancient Chinese texts, it was once believed to be a part of the North Sea.
 We continue on to visit the small village of Listvyanka, nestled at the foot of the surrounding hills.
 We stop off later tonight for a barbecue dinner on the lakeside including freshly smoked fish.

 We are delighted to offer a version of the tour starting with a flight from London to Moscow.
 Shorter in length (15 days), this Trans-Siberian adventure includes all the splendour of Moscow, plus the classic rail journey to Vladivostok.